MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-tables.md

 ### Use visual cues

-As a last step, let's add visual cues to the table by using conditional _icons_.
-Icons are a visual cue similar to data bars.
-Icons present the data in a more visual manner that's easier to scan and analyze than many numbers.
+As a last step, let's add visual cues to the table by using conditional **Icons**.
+Icons are similar to data bars.
+They present the data in a more visual manner that's easier to scan and analyze than many numbers.

-1. On the **Visualizations** pane, expand the drop-down menu for the _This Year Sales_ field under **Columns**, and select **Conditional formatting** > **Icons**.
+1. On the **Visualizations** pane, expand the drop-down menu for the **This Year Sales** field under **Columns**, and select **Conditional formatting** > **Icons**.

-1. On the **Icons** dialog, configure how to use conditional icons to represent the data in the selected column:
+1. On the **Icons** dialog, configure how to use conditional icons to represent the data in the selected column.

    The default presentation uses three different icons based on the numerical value.
 Each icon represents values for one third of all the values (lowest, middle, and highest) for a range of 33 percentage points.
 The default position for an icon is to the left of the number within the column.